luschroed/Acoustic_features/README.md

 The primary goal is to investigate whether speech-derived acoustic features can provide useful information for depression assessment.

 ## Dataset
-This project uses the Distress Analysis Interview Corpus – Wizard of Oz (DAIC-WOZ).
+This project uses a reduced version of the Distress Analysis Interview Corpus – Wizard of Oz (DAIC-WOZ).

 **Reference:**